eriknahmad/Asset-Watcher/README.md

 # How to use?
-Use Discord Developer Portal to create a bot, copy the API Key, and use a notepad or IDE to:
+Use Discord Developer Portal to create a bot, copy the API Key, and use [Replit](https://www.replit.com) IDE to:
 - Insert Discord API Key into script.
 - Copy your servers unique ID, server owners ID, and a spam channel ID.
 - Replace Server, Owner, and Spam_Channel Variables with each ID.
 - Run the script and use /help for commands.

+For now you need to use Replit until I integrate a database like MongoDB.
+Use Replit's Keep Alive Script and copy the flask website url it generates.
+Use [UptimeRobot](https://www.uptimerobot.com) or something similar to ping the flask website to keep it up 24/7.

 # Contribute